 Your Neighbors are looking out for you, even if you think they don’t know who you are.

 Keep Your Mobile Devices Charged to Maximum Power at all times.
 Continue reading Top Ten Things I Learned from Hurricane Sandy

 Hey what’s up.
 You might have noticed that the blog has been a little light on posts since Monday night.
 This is owing to the fact that Hurricane Sandy came knocking, literally, on my front door.
 The buildings where I live on East 14th Street were hit very hard, with flooding in all basements.
-Not to mention, but you can see I am about to, the fact that we are located just half a block from the Con Ed transformer that exploded so spectacularly shortly before lower Manhattan was blanketed in darkness for days that, as of this writing, still have not seen a return of electric power.
+Not to mention, but you can see I am about to, the fact that we are located just half a block from the Con Ed transformer that exploded so spectacularly shortly before lower Manhattan was blanketed in darkness for days that, as of this writing, still have not seen a return of electricity to our homes.